AdobeDocs/commerce-operations.en/help/installation/tutorials/docroot.md

 ## 3. Update the env.php file

-The following node needs to be appended to the `env.php` file.
+Append the following node to the `env.php` file.

 ```conf
 'directories' => [